Spentine/Stacker-Tools/seedChecker2/docs.md

 Incomplete bags, however, will have many different numbers that are valid.
 To also skip the overhead of shuffling incomplete bags, a preprocessed dictionary of queues should be generated, and all the valid number sequences should be collected into a set.

-### Single Seed Processing

-The random number generator, a *Linear Congruential Generator*, can be reduced to simply choosing an index in a long, repeating list of numbers.
-Each seed is simply associated

 ### Important Numbers

 -6: 1483866096 (jump backward one bag)